SixCord/sixcord.xyz/README.md

 ## Contributing
 This are the steps to follow if you would like to contribute in SixCord website development.

-* 1. Fork this repostory.
+* 1. Fork this repository.
 * 2. Commit your changes.
 * 3. Create a new pull request [here](https://github.com/SixCord/sixcord.xyz/pulls)